Managing digital overwhelm

 Digital overwhelm is that sinking feeling many small business owners know all too well when the day-to-day running of the business feels like it is doubled with the inclusion of a new suite of must do activities relating to managing your digital and social media channels.
 With the constant evolution of each network, SEO changes, new user experiences for your website and keeping your content fresh, it can seem as through you are always at the bottom of the mountain and out of ideas.

 Time to leap up to the peak and leave the overwhelm behind.
 The first step is to revisit your digital and social media strategy.
 If you haven’t written one yet, this could be part of the overwhelm.
-Have a look at the Digital Ready factsheet for some tips here.
+Have a look at our strategy factsheet for some tips here.

 Ok, so now you are all up to date with your strategy, lets manage the overwhelm.
 Scheduling your time to work on social media is the number one way to stop feeling as if you can never keep up.
 Your digital strategy should give you clear guidance on what your main channels are.
 Remember: you don’t have to be everywhere, just on the social media sites that are where your customers are and where you are most comfortable and authentic.
 Decide on the frequency of your posting, you want to aim for once or twice a day (this can also include sharing and commenting on others posts).